robin-a-meade/example-make-cpp/README.md

 ## Use the C++ Linker

-The problem and possible solutions are described the following links:
+The problem and possible solutions are described in the following links:

 * https://lists.gnu.org/archive/html/help-make/2012-01/msg00058.html
 * https://stackoverflow.com/a/13375395
 * https://stackoverflow.com/a/29936672
 * https://stackoverflow.com/a/33665503

 The problem is that both C and C++ source files compile to object files having the same file extension, `.o`.
-So how is make to know to use the C++ linker for linking these .o files into the final executable?
+So how is `make` to know to use the C++ linker for linking these `.o' files into the final executable?
 (Apparently, the C linker can be used as well, the (only?) difference being that the C++ linker includes the C++ standard library, which is almost always needed in any C++ program.)
 There are many solutions offered in the above discussions.
 The following solution is most in alignment with the default rules and variables.
 The default rules define a C++ linker rule in variable `LINK.cc`.
 (Also aliased as `LINK.cpp`, if you prefer.)
 So use it:

 ```
 LINK.o = $(LINK.cc)